mgfeller/countdown-timer-v2/README.md

 **Date**: Current
 **Request**: "add a section to the readme file containing all the prompts, continuously adding new prompts" **Implementation**: Created this prompts tracking section for continuous documentation updates

+### Prompt #6: Reset Button Implementation
+**Date**: Current
+**Request**: "add another button called 'Reset' that is enabled when the state is not ready. when pressed, the state is changed to ready, the remaining time is set to the value specified in the duration input field, the outer circle is reset to 360 degree segment, and the color corresponding to time above threshold value"
+**Implementation**:
+- Added Reset button with proper enabled/disabled states
+- Implemented reset functionality to return to ready state
+- Reset remaining time to full duration value
+- Reset outer circle progress to 360-degree segment
+- Applied proper color logic (dark blue when above threshold)
+- Clear any running intervals when resetting
+- Updated UI layout to accommodate both buttons

+### Prompt #7: Button Layout Optimization
+**Date**: Current
+**Request**: "put the two buttons on the same row, and make them equal in size" **Implementation**:
+- Changed button layout from vertical stack to horizontal flex layout
+- Applied `flex-1` class to both buttons for equal width distribution
+- Added consistent gap spacing between buttons
+- Standardized button styling (same padding, font size, and height)
+- Maintained responsive design with proper centering

 ---